-- Remind your managers that the best place to store employees’ personal data is in your secure HR system – it presents much less risk than retaining paper records.
+- Remind your managers that the best place to store employees’ personal data is in your HR system – as a secure employee database, it presents much less risk than retaining paper records.

 - Assess your potential data risks.
 So often data breaches are a result of human error.
 Where, within your data processes could things go wrong – and what can you do to prevent this?

 - Remind your employees about their responsibilities.
 Refresh your data protection training or consider a reminder communication campaign around the office.
 Keep data security forefront in people’s minds.

 Undertake these activities regularly; remember - complying with GDPR is an ongoing process, not a one-off event!

 Written by Gemma Dale